chapel-lang/chapel-blog/content/posts/10myths-part8/index.md

 parallel programmers, and increasingly ones for whom scalability might matter.

-Summarizing, here's a table with the two bonus myths added in this article's commentary:
+Summarizing, here's a table with the two bonus myths added for this article:

    {{< alttable >}}
    | **Myth** | **Counterpoint** |